Ryan

 The Value of a Second Opinion

 Ryan said he couldn’t imagine a life of not being able to play soccer and other sports he enjoys, like basketball, for the rest of his life.
 The doctor had recommended swimming and biking, but neither of those things interested him.
-That’s when he turned to Ronak Patel, MD, a double board-certified orthopedic surgeon at Hinsdale Orthopaedics, a division of Illinois Bone & Joint Institute (IBJI).
+That’s when he turned to Ronak Patel, MD, a double board-certified orthopedic surgeon at Illinois Bone & Joint Institute (IBJI).
 “Thankfully we got the second opinion from Dr. Patel,” Ryan says.
 “My mom knew a coworker who is a P.E. teacher and Dr. Patel had done her complicated knee surgery.
 Our next-door neighbor also has some severe knee complications and is going to have surgery with Dr. Patel.”

 OCD Knee Surgery Consultation